|Coppa Italia 2007|

-Toni played for twelve different Italian teams throughout his career.
-A late bloomer, he finally got his breakthrough with Palermo: he helped the team to Serie A promotion during the 2003–04 season and was the league's top scorer with 30 goals in his first Serie A season.
-After two prolific seasons with Fiorentina, Toni also spent three seasons with Bayern Munich, where he helped the club to a domestic treble during the 2007–08 season.
-For Azzurii, he earned his first cap in 2004 at the age of 27.
+Toni played for many clubs before Toni got his breakthrough with Palermo.
+He helped the team to gain Serie A promotion in 2004.
+He was the league's top scorer with 30 goals in his first Serie A season.
+After two prolific seasons with Fiorentina, Toni also spent three seasons with Bayern Munich, where he helped the club to a domestic treble in 2008.
+For Italy, he earned his first cap in 2004 at the age of 27.
 He went on to played 47 times for Italy and was a part of 2006 World Cup winning team.

 ST: Gabriel Batistuta (Argentina)

 Gabriel Batistuta is the current top-scorer for Argentina.
 He first gained international recognition when Argentina won the Copa America in 1991 where he finished as the top scorer.
 He earned a move to Fiorentina spending the next 9 seasons there while becoming their all-time leading scorer.
 In 2000, he moved to Roma and won the scudetto in his first season.
+He played 77 times for Argentina.
 He went to the World Cup Finals in 1994, 1998 and 2002.

 Edmundo, Daniel Bertoni, Ramon Diaz, Gunnnar Gren, Claudio Merlo, Tomas Ujfalusi, Angelo Di Livio, Alberto Gilardino, Riccardo Montolivo, Ugo Ferrante, Mario Maraschi, Franco Superchi, Luciano Chiarugi.